By Olivia Cahoon

 Clickable Graphic Communications

 In April 2018, it was decided that the book needed updating.
-“Not only to reflect the changes in print itself but also to highlight the many ways in which the internet and mobile technology have affected the graphic communication equation,” says John Parsons, co-author, Introduction to Graphic Communications.
+“Not only to reflect the changes in print itself but also to highlight the many ways in which the internet and mobile technology have affected the graphic communication equation,” says John Parsons, co-author of the revised edition, Introduction to Graphic Communication.

 The co-authors ultimately decided on Ricoh Clickable Paper to demonstrate print’s connection with mobile technology.
 Clickable Paper is an interactive AR solution that can be used with any type of printed or digital media such as brochures, magazines, newspapers, and posters.
 According to Parsons, the benefits of using Clickable Paper in publishing work is bringing the best of both worlds—deeply engaging, tactile learning possible with print plus the discoverability and updatability of online media.

-Dr. Harvey Levenson, co-author, Introduction to Graphic Communications, worked with Ricoh at the California Polytechnic State University to develop and test Clickable Paper.
-“Hence, when it came time to consider a second edition of Introduction to Graphic Communications as a unique, never-before-published-book, using Clickable Paper came to mind,” he explains.
+Dr. Harvey Levenson, co-author, Introduction to Graphic Communication, worked with Ricoh at the California Polytechnic State University to develop and test Clickable Paper.
+“Hence, when it came time to consider a second edition of Introduction to Graphic Communication as a unique, never-before-published-book, using Clickable Paper came to mind,” he explains.